rllabmcgill/rlcourse-january27-Pulkit-Khandelwal/README.md

-Presentation for 3rd February 2017.
+Presentation for 3rd February 2017 by Monica Patel and Pulkit Khandelwal